 Welcome to Y3!

-Staff: Our Year 3 teachers are Miss Barber and Mr Baskeyfield who are supported by Miss Johnson and Miss Hughes.
+Staff: Our Year 3 teachers are Miss Barber and Mr Baskeyfield who are supported by Miss Johnson, Mrs Atkhar (Monday and Tuesday) and Mrs Flint (Wednesday-Friday)

 P.E: Our PE days are Monday and Thursday.